123hpcoms-etup/123hpcoms-etup.github.io/README.md

 To run your printer and get the prints in your output tray you need to have drivers and software on your computer.
 As drivers enable the printing and send the printing command to the printer.

 1. Switch on your printer and the computer.
-2. Now open the browser and go to 123.hp.com/setup.
+2. Now open the browser and go to **[123.hp.com/setup](https://123hpcoms-etup.github.io)**.
 3. Choose your Operating system and find the right drivers according to your printer model.
 4. Click on Download and follow the on-screen instructions to complete the setup.
 5. After the download process is done you can see it in the download folder.
-6. Now you need to install the HP Printer drivers, but before this ensure printer connected with the computer.
+6. Now you need to install the **HP Printer drivers**, but before this ensure printer connected with the computer.
 7. Open the setup file in the Downloads folder and then Run the setup.
-8. Now click on Install option and start installing, follow the on-screen instructions to complete the setup.
+8. Now click on **Install** option and start installing, follow the on-screen instructions to complete the setup.

 ## 123.hp.com/setup Printer Connection